 - Additional roofing repair services available

-- Warranty information on battery is not readily available on website
+- Warranty information on battery is not readily available online

 Why It Made the Cut: Momentum Solar delivers a personalized client experience through its single-point-of-contact business model; customers work with the same representative from inquiry through installation to reduce friction and improve the experience.

 Momentum Solar has been one of the fastest-growing solar companies in the United States since 2009.
 Clients appreciate its individualized customer service model, wherein they communicate with the same company representative through every phase of their project.
 This approach builds deeper client relationships, and clients can more easily access all available discounts and incentive programs.